 Tiredness and low energy are extremely common complaints in our culture, and are popular reasons for seeking acupuncture treatment.
-This short article explains how I approach the problem, it gives you some questions to think about before coming for a consultation, and it hints at lifestyle factors which we might look at together as part of a treatment plan for you.
+This short article explains how I approach the problem.
+It also gives you some questions to think about, and it hints at lifestyle factors we should consider.

 As usual, we begin by looking at your health and living circumstances overall.
 With regard to your fatigue, how long has it been going on?
-Did it creep on gradually, or was there a fairly sudden drop in your energy, perhaps associated with a virus or some other illness?
+Did it creep on gradually?
+Was there a sudden drop in your energy, perhaps associated with a virus, including covid-19, or another illness?
 The latter of course can suggest post-viral fatigue or ME.

 Are there accompanying signs and symptoms?
-These could include muscle aches, joint pains, headaches, poor digestion, shortness of breath, changes in your weight, depression etc. What are the characteristics of the tiredness itself: do you feel better in the morning, only to find your energy tailing off by afternoon?
+These could include muscle aches, joint pains, headaches or a muzzy head, poor digestion, shortness of breath, changes in your weight, depression etc. What are the characteristics of the tiredness itself: do you feel better in the morning, only to find your energy tailing off by afternoon?
 Do you wake refreshed?
+Do you feel constantly tired, or do you experience peaks and troughs?
 Does your energy fluctuate quite rapidly and unpredictably?
 Do you feel better or worse for exercise?
 Is there any annual pattern ie. tiredness aggravated by a particular season?
 Are you suffering with chronic pain?
-In women, is there a pattern associated with your monthly cycle?
+For women, is there a pattern associated with your monthly cycle?

 Sometimes patients have already consulted their GP before coming to see me.
-They may have been tested for things such as low iron levels, an underactive thyroid gland, infections or diabetes, depending on their pattern of symptoms.
-Quite often however, no abnormality shows up on these tests, but it helps me if you know what your GP has already checked you for, just so that I too can exclude these from the possibilities I come up with after interviewing you.
+You may have been tested for things such as low iron levels, an underactive thyroid gland, infections or diabetes, depending on symptoms.
+Quite often however, no abnormality shows up on these tests.
+It helps me though if you know what your GP has already checked, just so that I too can exclude these from the possibilities I come up with after interviewing you.

 Following on from the above theme, do you feel engaged with life, or are you nowadays lacking enthusiasm for the life you are living?
-Is there chronic stress, disappointment, sadness, loneliness, or a feeling of inadequacy?
-It’s easy to think that such feelings have arisen because of your tiredness, but in many people, it turns out to be such feelings which are causing the physical tiredness.
-Perhaps a re-assessment of your life would be useful, to help you for example, find new purpose in work, relationships etc. With regard to tiredness, we must have certain essential components present in our lives, and these include a sense of purpose, meaningful relationships, and an overall zest for life.
+Is there chronic stress, disappointment, dissatisfaction, boredom, sadness or loneliness?
+It’s easy to think that such feelings have arisen because of your tiredness, but sometimes such feelings are causing the physical tiredness.
+Perhaps a re-assessment of your life would be useful, to help you for example, find new purpose in work, relationships etc. We must have certain essential components present in our lives, and these include a sense of purpose, meaningful relationships, and an overall zest for life.

 Finally, are you taking any prescribed medication?
 It is useful for me to know the details so that I can assess whether this contributes to your tiredness to any extent.
-Anti-histamines, antibiotics, painkillers, statins and beta-blockers are all examples of common drugs which can cause tiredness.
+Antihistamines, antibiotics, antidepressants, painkillers, statins and beta blockers are all examples of common drugs which can cause tiredness.

 I hope this has been a helpful overview of my approach, and that it might have prompted you to consider some issues further.
 If you would like to talk more about acupuncture treatment, then please do call me.